What is it?

 • Wheel-to-wheel racing around a circuit

-• Drivers take part in qualifying and a race
+• Drivers take part in qualifying before racing wheel-to-wheel around a circuit

 • ££